 Continuing South along Northshore Road past the intersection of Echo Bay Road the distance widens to the Muddy Mountains on the right.
 There are extensive bad lands canyons and washes between Northshore Road and the Muddy Mountains, so this would not be a good access to the Muddy Mountains.
 You’re looking at the Jimbilnan Wilderness on your left and some potential access points, but no real spacious parking areas – just small viewpoint turnouts along the road.
 Continuing along you’ll see the Black Mountains on the left.
 The next real turnout is Redstone Dunes at Mile 27.
 Redstone Dunes has parking, picnic areas and restrooms, and would be a great jumping off point into the mountains above (I believe, the Black Mountains).
 The Redstone area itself has elaborate red rock formations reminiscent of Valley of Fire State Park and is a great place to explore and climb around for a few hours.

 The Northshore Summit Trail is a short 1/4th-mile steep incline to the first viewpoint toward the Hoover Dam area of Lake Mead.
 However, there is not much of the lake in view.
 The area is bordered by red rock canyons to the East and a view of the Bowl of Fire area which is the Southeastern tip of the Muddy Mountains Wilderness.
+You can continue on beyond the Northshore Summit Trail to the Bowl of Fire.

 The Bowl of Fire access area is pretty much an unpaved parking area in a canyon wash.
 From there, one can hike into the Bowl of Fire and then up into the Southeastern section of the Muddy Mountains.
 I will do this soon.
 For now, this is the extent of my first trip down Northshore Road.
-I did continue on to Lakeshore Road and then out the Hoover Dam area entrance of Lake Mead National Park.
+I did continue on to Lakeshore Road and then out the Hoover Dam area entrance of Lake Mead National Recreation Area.
 However, I was out of time for the more detailed exploration that will hopefully occur within a week or two.
 I will note that I stopped at the park’s main visitor center for a brief tour and was greatly impressed by the welcome I received from the personnel and the time and attention they spent answering my questions.
 In addition, there was a great room-sized interactive relief map of Lake Mead.